 We at the Leibniz Centre for General Linguistics organise the German participation in the International Linguistics Olympiad (http://www.ioling.org/).

-The International Linguistic Olympiad is one of the more recent competitions within other better known championships such as the Mathematics or Chemistry Olympiad.
+The International Linguistic Olympiad is one of the more recent competitions among other better known championships such as the Mathematics or Chemistry Olympiad.

-The Linguistics Olympiad tests language feeling, cultural imagination and logical-analytical thinking, with the result that the best results are achieved not only by linguistically gifted students, but also by those with general and multiple talents.
+The Linguistics Olympiad tests the participants feeling for language, cultural imagination and logical-analytical skills, enabling the best results to not only be achieved by linguistically gifted students, but also generally and multiply gifted students.

-The Olympic competitions, which last less than a week, take place annually in another country.
-They consist of individual competitions (the day after arrival) in which five tasks have to be solved within six hours.
-On the following day you will get to know the country and the people of the host country as well as the opposing teams.
-On the fourth day, the team task is scheduled, where four students* from one country (= one team) work together on a problem for four hours.
-The tasks usually consist of finding out structures (grammar) or the meaning of words/word groups from unknown languages.
-Sometimes the solution process is comparable to deciphering the hieroglyphs.
-On the last day the award ceremony takes place and there is a party.
+The olympic competitions, which last less than a week, take place annually in different countries.
+They consist of individual competitions (on the day after arrival) in which five tasks have to be solved within six hours.
+On the following day, you are introduced to the host country and its people as well as the opposing teams.
+On the fourth day is reserved for the team task, where four students from one country (= one team) work together on a problem for four hours.
+The tasks usually consist of identifying structures (grammar) or the meaning of words/word groups from unknown languages.
+At times, solving the problems feels like deciphering hieroglyphics.
+On the last day, the award ceremony takes place followed by a party.

 Germany participated from 2008-2011 and then again in 2018 and 2019.